Integrity Charter School

 How does Integrity Charter School spend its money?

 Integrity Charter School directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Integrity Charter School tax-deductible?